Best Travel Credit Cards in Canada for 2026

 FAQ

-The American Express Cobalt Card is currently the best travel credit card.
+The American Express Cobalt Card is currently the best travel credit card in Canada.
 Not only does it offer the highest rate of return, but it also includes a comprehensive insurance package, hotel credits, and Amex benefits.

 Which bank credit card is best for travelling?

-There’s no single bank that issues all the top cards.
-Instead, RBC, MBNA, Scotiabank, BMO, and TD all offer competitive travel cards that are worth checking out, especially if you’re a current customer with one of them.
+There’s no single bank that issues all the top credit cards.
+Instead, RBC, MBNA, Scotiabank, BMO, and TD each offer their own competitive travel cards, all very valuable, particularly for if you’re a current customer with one of them.

 Is getting a travel credit card worth it?